k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 #### Question 11: Actor Inheritance

-When creating an Inherited Actor, the new Actor:
+When creating an inherited Actor, the new Actor:

-\- A:  Must keep their Ancestor's input and output arguments as-is.
+\- A:  Must keep their ancestor's input and output arguments as-is.

-\- B:  Must set all their Ancestor's input and output arguments as either hidden or final.
+\- B:  Must set all their ancestor's input and output arguments as either hidden or final.

-\- C:  Can set their Ancestor's input and output arguments as either hidden or final.
+\- C:  Can set their ancestor's input and output arguments as either hidden or final.

 \- D:  Will be created in a new category (tag) designated for inherited Actors only.